aradzekler/WiFi-Detector/README.md

 # ubiquitous-tribble

-A simple CSV folder reader that converts all CSV and txt files containing WiFi networks information inside a specific folder to a KML file, built in Java.
+A simple CSV folder reader that converts all CSV and TXT files containing WiFi networks information inside a specific folder to a KML file, built in Java.